Skip to content

 Last updated

 PDF and DOCX solve different problems.
-PDF is a printable, locked-down format that looks identical on every device.
-DOCX is an editable working format that can be reshaped, restyled, and reformatted.
-Picking the right one for the job avoids most of the headaches people associate with both.
+PDF is a locked-down, printable format that looks identical on every device.
+DOCX is an editable working format that can be reshaped, restyled, and reformatted by anyone with Word, Google Docs, or any office suite.

 Step by step